sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 The strategy includes:

-1. A **guiding policy**, which serves to set automatic decisions that defines the Adopt, Buy, and Build Assessment Framework
+1. A **guiding policy**, which serves to clarify potential gaps in the application of the GC Enterprise Architecture Mandatory Procedures
-2. A **coherent set of actions** (an action plan), which serve to operationalize the Adopt, Buy, and Build Assessment Framework.
+2. A **coherent set of actions** (an action plan), which serve to operationalize the application of the GC Enterprise Architecture Mandatory Procedures within the ESDC IITB context.

 The intent behind this strategy is to communicate a decision by the CIO (not yet approved) on a path forward (the Guiding Policy), and what investments are needed to operationalize that decision (the coherent set of actions).

 ### Target Audience

-This **strategy document** is targeted to stakeholders involved in determining whether to adopt, buy, or build an IT Solution that has been approved as an outcome of an initiative.
+This **strategy document** is targeted to stakeholders involved in obtaining an IT Solution as an outcome of an initiative as defined in the PPPM.
 More specifically, stakeholders involved in architecting IT solutions, defining technology standards, developing, delivering, operationalizing and maintaining IT Solutions (such as Enterprise Architecture, Enterprise Operations, etc.) and guiding committees such as the Architecture Review Committee (ARC) and the Enterprise Architecture Review Board (EARB).
-This includes both IITB and non-IITB stakeholders (such as Business Functions, SSPB, CDO, ISB, IAERMB, and SSC).
+This includes both IITB and non-IITB stakeholders such as, but not limited to, Business Functions, SSPB, CDO, ISB, IAERMB, and SSC.
-The list of stakeholders are listed in [Coherent set of actions](#coherent-set-of-actions) and are expected to participate in the execution stage of this strategy necessary to operationalize the Guiding Policy.
+The list of stakeholders are listed in the [Coherent set of actions](#coherent-set-of-actions) and are expected to participate in the execution stage of this strategy necessary to operationalize the Guiding Policy.

 The **Guiding Policy**, once operationalized, will target stakeholders involved when the need for an IT Solution is raised, as well as when the IT Solution is conceptualized, architected, developed, delivered, operationalized, and maintained.
 All ESDC personnel involved in the exploration of IT Solutions and in IT investment decisions are expected to adhere to this policy.